 - You have an eternally secure position as a sheep in Jesus’ care: “I give them eternal life, and they will never perish.
 And no one will snatch them out of My hand”, John 10:28.

-Does all of this change when we sin?
+Does all of this change when we sin as believers?
 No, it still remains true.
 Does it change when we do not confess that sin before we die?
 No, it still remains true.
-These are all unconditional promises for God’s children.
-And descriptions of their position in God’s sight.
+These are all unconditional promises for God’s children, and descriptions of their position in God’s sight.

 Confess your sins to God

 Our position as a child of God has not changed.
 But the relationship has changed.
 A child can do something to make his parents angry or sad.
 But it does not mean he is not their child anymore.
 Yet he needs to confess and to better his life to repair his relationship with his parents.
 The same is true for God’s children.
 God’s love for you has not changed.
 You have not lost your salvation through sinning.
-But to be close to God again.
-To restore the relationship, you need to confess your sin and receive His forgiveness.
+But to be close to God again, to restore the relationship, you need to confess your sin and receive His forgiveness.
+Besides, when you are aware of a certain sin, why would you refrain from confessing it to God?
+Read Psalm 32 to find out how much hindrance it gave David, all the time he didn’t confess his sin with Bathsheba.
+We are called to confess our sins and break with them.

-So don’t be afraid you will go to hell if you have un-confessed sins when you die.
-But don’t wait to confess them either.
+If you are a believer and you have unconfessed sins when you die, you will not end up in hell, but why would you leave these sins unconfessed?
+Don’t wait to confess them!
 Confessing your sins and receiving God’s forgiveness will help you to walk joyfully with the Lord every day of your life.